GusW/devops_main/aws/aws_skill_builder/cloud_essentials/course.md

 ### 2.2.3 Amazon Ec2 pricing

 - **On-demand**
-  are ideal for short-term, irregular workloads that cannot be interrupted.
+  Ideal for short-term, irregular workloads that cannot be interrupted.
 No upfront costs or minimum contracts apply.
 The instances run continuously until you stop them, and you pay for only the compute time you use.
   Sample use cases for On-Demand Instances include developing and testing applications and running applications that have unpredictable usage patterns.
 On-Demand Instances are not recommended for workloads that last a year or longer because these workloads can experience greater cost savings using Reserved Instances.

 - **EC2 Savings Plans**